GoogleCloudPlatform/qupath-chcapi-extension/README.md

 4) Select an existing Dataset or create a new one.
 Steps to create a new Dataset:
    1) Click the **New Dataset** button.
    2) Input the Dataset name.
-   3) Choose the desired Location in which you want the Dataset stored.
+   3) Choose the desired Location in where you want the Dataset stored.
    4) Click the **CREATE** button.
    5) Click the **NEXT** button.
 5) Select an existing DICOM Store which contains whole slide images or create a new one.
 Steps to